-An IRA is a great way to build your retirement savings, as they offer tax advantages and access to investments.
-However, there are a few considerations to account for when you’re opening an IRA.
+An individual retirement account, or IRA, is a common tool used by those building their retirement savings.
+IRAs offer both tax advantages and direct access to investments.
+However, there are a few important considerations that those looking to open an IRA should account for.
 This includes figuring out what version of an IRA is best for your situation, where you should open your account and what kinds of investments you should invest your money in.
 If you have specific questions about IRAs or retirement planning in general, consider meeting with a financial advisor in your area.

-Tip #1: Decide What Type of IRA Is Best for You
+Tip #1: Figure Out What Type of IRA Is Best for You

 With a traditional IRA, your contributions may be partially or fully tax-deductible.
 This is dependent on your income level, filing status and whether you’re covered by an employer’s retirement plan or not.
 But when it comes time to withdraw from your traditional IRA in retirement, you’ll have to pay income taxes.